santina/team_Undecided/progress_report.md

 From aim 2: patient clustering, we have obtained two clusters of patients corresponding to two different subgroups of asthmatics.
 In combination with the control group, we have three groups in total.

 Separate correlation networks will be constructed for each group, using only the genes identified in the previous step.
 Each gene will be present as two nodes in the graph as it contains information from the expression as well as methylation data (methylation sites have been mapped to genes in aim 1); these correlation networks will contain hetergeous data types.
 The distance measure will simply be pearson's correlation in order to avoid biases introduced by the different scales in the two data types.
+As a result, the networks will be represented as correlation matrices with genes on both axes and each entry containing the correlation value of the corresponding two genes.

 As part of network construction, we also plan to cluster genes into various modules.
 While these modules are interesting in their own right, they can help us perform different network analysis (more details below).